Our Top Picks

 The high-end Serta Heated Blanket uses low-voltage wires that are safe in the presence of moisture and for pets to sleep on.
 You can choose from twin, full, queen, or king sizes, and the larger options come with dual zones for customizable heat.
 The microplush fabric is soft and cozy to the touch, and the thin wires are designed to provide even heat distribution without being bulky.

 Check out our guide to the best blankets you can buy today.

 Best Dual-Control: Biddeford Microplush with Sherpa Electric Blanket

 It can be tough to share an electric blanket with your partner, especially if you can’t agree on the same heat level.
 If you have this issue, you can both get the heat you want with a dual-control blanket like the Biddeford Microplush Electric Blanket.
 This cozy blanket is surprisingly affordable, and the queen and king sizes come with two controllers for dual heat zones.

 The Biddeford Electric Blanket has a soft microplush fabric on one side and a cozy sherpa on the other.
-It offers 10 heat settings, as well as a 10-hour shut-off for safety.
-It can be cleaned in the washer and dryer, and reviewers say it’s “awesome” thanks to its impressive heat and plush finish.
+It offers ten heat settings, as well as a ten-hour shut-off for safety.
+It can even be cleaned in the washer and dryer.

 See more reviews of our favorite throw blankets available for purchase.